brunosardinepi/dungeonomics/README.md

 - [ ] consolidate tinymce config into one template
 - [ ] check all titles and make sure they are using "title | super" format
 - [ ] consider moving css/js for tinymce into the campaign dir since it isn't used elsewhere
+- [ ] redo delete views so that they redirect better